georgekatona/georgekatona.github.io/_posts/2019-05-30-Sport-Finals.markdown

 ![sub_emotions_cl](https://georgekatona.com/img/finals/sub_emotions_cl.png)
 <p align="center">Figure 3: Difference of sentiments</p>

 With syuzhet we can also classify the tweets based on their positive or negative content (Figure 4).
+It is interesting to see how much more optimistic Liverpool fans are.

 ![liv_tot_pos_neg](https://georgekatona.com/img/finals/liv_tot_pos_neg.png)
 <p align="center">Figure 4: Discrete binary classification of the tweets</p>